kubernetes/website/content/en/docs/reference/glossary/admission-controller.md

 <!--more-->

-Admission controllers are configurable for the Kubernetes API server and may be “validating”, “mutating”, or both.
+Admission controllers are configurable for the Kubernetes API server and may be "validating", "mutating", or both.
 Any admission controller may reject the request.
 Mutating controllers may modify the objects they admit;
 validating controllers may not.